 Upon closing the FPO application, the company issues the shares to investors along with the final offer price.
 After that, the shares are listed on the stock exchanges.

-The face value of the shares was Rs 2, and the price band was Rs 615 to Rs 650.
-It comprised 21 shares per lot, and the issue size totalled Rs 4,300 crores.
-On 8th April 2022, the shares were listed on the stock exchanges.
+The shares had a face value of Rs 2 and were priced between Rs 615 and Rs 650 per share.
+The FPO issuance had a lot size of 21 shares, with a total issue size of Rs 4,300 crores.
+On April 8, 2022, the shares were listed on the stock markets.

 Diluted FPO